lb1wh/c64-theme/README.md

 # c64-theme

 A custom theme for Emacs that uses at C64-style color palette.
+Inspired by the C64 bitcoin miner: